Pierre François Verhulst

-Pierre François Verhulst (28 October 1804, in Brussels – 15 February 1849, in Brussels) was a Belgian mathematician and a doctor in number theory from the University of Ghent in 1825.
+Pierre François Verhulst (28 October 1804 – 15 February 1849) was a Belgian mathematician and a doctor in number theory from the University of Ghent in 1825.
 He is best known for the logistic growth model.

+Biography

+Pierre François Verhulst was born in the French Empire, now Brussels.
+His family was a wealthy family, being able to give him a high-quality education and promoting his later career.
+He could obtain his doctorate on August 3rd in 1825.

 Logistic equation

-Verhulst developed the logistic function in a series of three papers between 1838 and 1847, based on research on modeling population growth that he conducted in the mid 1830s, under the guidance of Adolphe Quetelet; see Logistic function for details.
+Verhulst developed the logistic function in a series of three papers between 1838 and 1847, based on research on modeling population growth that he conducted in the mid-1830s, under the guidance of Adolphe Quetelet; see Logistic function for details.

 Verhulst published in Verhulst (1838) the equation: